 - Salads: Sauteed halloumi is delicious in salads.
 Try this recipe for a hearty lentil and broccoli salad.

 - Pan-Fried: Pan-fried halloumi is delicious with sauteed vegetables.
-I especially enjoy this recipe with zaalouk.
+I especially enjoy this recipe for zaalouk.

 - Prep Time: 20 minutes

 - Category: Cheese

 - 1 gallon (4L) whole milk (goat and sheep are traditional, but you can use cow dairy)

 - 1/4 tsp calcium chloride stirred into 1/4 cup of water

 - Rennet (enough to set 1 gallon, follow the instructions on the packaging) in 1/4 cup of water